Oflameo/ros_xubuntu_build/doc/svnc.md

 ![logo](svnc/3.png)

-Hit the *Connecct* button and Remmina will attempt to login to the server via a ssh tunnel.
+Hit the *Connect* button and Remmina will attempt to login to the server via a ssh tunnel.
 SSH will make VNC secure.

 ![logo](svnc/4.png)